ahmetozlu/tensorflow_object_counting_api/README.md

 For detailed steps to install Tensorflow, follow the [Tensorflow installation instructions](https://www.tensorflow.org/install/).

 TensorFlow Object Detection API have to be installed to run TensorFlow Object Counting API, for more information, please see [this](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md).

+### Important: Compatibility problems caused by TensorFlow2 version.

+This project developed with TensorFlow 1.15.0 version.
+If you need to run it with TensorFlow 2.x version, just replace tensorflow imports with tensorflow.compat.v1, and add tf.disable_v2_behavior thats all.

+Instead of this import statement:

+    import tensorflow

+use this:

+    import tensorflow.compat.v1 as tf
+    tf.disable_v2_behavior()

 ## Citation
 If you use this code for your publications, please cite it as: